-- The potential for the Board or its statutory officials to fail to meet their respective statutory duties, particularly with so much impending legislative change expected in the NDR function; - The risk to both the Assessor and ERO's statutory functions and to Board employees' health arising from the COVID pandemic.
-As well as retaining this risk in the Board Risk Register a separate risk register detailing the effects of the pandemic and the government restrictions was used to record and mitigate the risks arising throughout the year; - Current and expected future local government settlements, with static or reduced funding, bring a number of related financial risks and/or risk of failure to meet statutory duties, particularly in light of the changes to NDR and the likely long term effects on public sector funding caused by the COVID outbreak; - The potential failure to deliver a successful and accurate Revaluation in 2023 and/or implement the changes introduced by the Non-Domestic Rating (NDR) Reform Act.; - The combined effect of the pandemic and tranches of material change of circumstance appeals arising from it have resulted in a back-log of appeals, which increases the risk of failing to dispose of appeals by the statutory deadlines and delivering on other statutory tasks; - The dependency of the Board on ICT for delivery of its statutory functions and service delivery;
+- The potential for the Board or its statutory officials to fail to meet their respective statutory duties, particularly with so much ongoing legislative change expected in the NDR function. - The COVID-19 viral pandemic and the government guidance to combat its effects represent significant ongoing risks to the delivery of the Assessor and ERO's statutory and other functions, and Joint Board employees' health. - Current and expected future local government settlements, with static or reduced funding, bring a number of related financial risks and/or risk of failure to meet statutory duties, particularly in light of the changes to NDR and the likely long term effects on public sector funding caused by the COVID outbreak. - The potential failure to deliver a successful and accurate Revaluation in 2023 and/or implement the changes introduced by the Non-Domestic Rating (NDR) Reform Act. - The dependency of the Board on ICT for delivery of its statutory functions and service delivery, including the risk of loss of data from these systems. - The combined effect of the pandemic and tranches of material change of circumstance appeals submitted in March 2020 and March 2021, which must be disposed of by 31 December 2022, have resulted in a build-up of both NDR and Council Tax appeal workload. - The potential for the Joint Board to fail to meet its duties or to maintain service levels in light of the loss and absence of staff, and associated recruitment difficulties in attracting experienced chartered surveyors. - There is a risk that the 'additional burdens' of the Elections Bill and its secondary legislation cause failure to deliver on ERO's statutory duties or have negative effects on other areas of service delivery.